Friend and business partner says Preston Spencer may have saved lives in Old Town shooting

-Wichita, Kan.
-(KSNW) – Preston Spencer was known as a friend, father, family man and responsible business parter.
+WICHITA, Kan.
+(KSNW) – Preston Spencer was known as a friend, father, and family man.

 His business partner says Preston may have also become a hero.